PL-8 (missile): Versions

 Unlike the conventional Chinese designation practice where a missile is given a Chinese name after at least 70% of it is made in China, Python 3 received a Chinese name at the very beginning, receiving PL-8 when it was purchased.
 It was speculated that China did so because it did not want to further reveal its tie with Israel, so that the original Israeli name was replaced with a Chinese one to avoid harming the relationship between Chinese and Muslim countries.

 As the PL-8/Python 3 AAM has a wing span much larger than the PL-2/PL-5 (which has dimensions similar to the AIM-9 Sidewinder), Chinese fighter jets were modified to carry extended pylons capable of carrying PL-8 missiles.
-The wingtip pylons of the newly released J-15 carrier-based fighter jet are also extended for this purpose, and has become a notable visual difference between the J-15 compared to the Su-33.
+The wingtip pylons of the J-15 carrier-based fighter jet are also extended for this purpose, and has become a notable visual difference between the J-15 compared to the Su-33.